xcitech/xcitech.github.io/_posts/2016-12-14-airline-delay1.md

     data-bokeh-doc-id="05cacb08-3476-4ae1-8f9c-9ebe42f821e5"
 ></script>

-## Which Airline should you choose?
 As see above, most flights tend to arrive on or before time.
-But still, a big chunk of flights do get delayed by more than 30 minutes.
-Which airlines have the worst records of delays greater than 30 minutes?
+But still, a big chunk of flights do get delayed by more than 15 minutes.
+Which airlines have the worst records of delays greater than 15 minutes?

 ![Carrier Delays][carrier_delay]

-Spirit Airlines is the worst performer, with 19% of its flights delayed more than 30 minutes, followed by Frontier Airlines (16%) and Envoy Air (15%).
-Hawaiian Airlines and Alaska Airlines are the best performers, with only 3.4% and 6.3% of their flights delayed more than 30 minutes respectively.
+Spirit Airlines is the worst performer, with 28.8% of its flights delayed more than 15 minutes, followed by Frontier Airlines (25%) and Envoy Air (24%).
+Hawaiian Airlines and Alaska Airlines are the best performers, with only 8.8% and  12.5% of their flights delayed more than 15 minutes respectively.

 ![Flight Paths][flight_paths]

-> *Flight paths delayed more than 10 minutes on average.
+> *Flight paths delayed more than 15 minutes on average.
 Darker lines represent greater average delays*

 ## What time of the day are you most likely to be delayed?